Have you heard of glutamine? Do you know what it does or why it’s important?

 The formation of amino acids is called protein synthesis.

 If an amino acid is nonessential, it just means that your body produces the acid on its own.
 But just because you can produce your own amino acids, doesn’t mean you can’t benefit from supplementing your glutamine production.
+It may be nonessential but it is still beneficial.

 Glutamine: Uses, Side Effects, and Benefits